-- 5. Appendices (not counted against the proposal narrative page limit) include: - The project management plan. - If the application (including the budget) identifies any proposed non-competitive agreements that are or may be considered procurement "contracts" (rather than subawards), for purposes of federal grants administrative requirements, the applicant also must list the entities with which the applicant proposes to contract. - List of other agencies, organizations, or funding sources to which this application has been submitted (if applicable). - 6.
+- 5. Appendices (not counted against the proposal narrative page limit) include: - · The project management plan. - If the application (including the budget) identifies any proposed non-competitive agreements that are or may be considered procurement "contracts" (rather than subawards), for purposes of federal grants administrative requirements, the applicant also must list the entities with which the applicant proposes to contract. - List of other agencies, organizations, or funding sources to which this application has been submitted (if applicable). - 6.
 Plan for Collecting the Data Required for this Solicitation's Performance Measures

 Note: Applicants are not required to submit performance data with the application.
-Rather, performance measure information is included as an alert that successful applicants will be required to submit performance data as part of each award's reporting requirements.
+Rather, performance measure information is included as an alert that successful applicants will be required to submit performance data as part of each awards reporting requirements.

-OJP will require each successful applicant to submit regular performance data that demonstrate the results of the work carried out under the award.
+OJP will require each successful applicant to submit regular performance data that show the completed work's results.
 The performance data directly relate to the goals, objectives, and deliverables identified in the "Goals, Objectives, and Deliverables" discussion.

-A list of performance measure questions for this program can be found on page 19.
+A list of performance measure questions for this program can be found on page 18.